alf-p-steinbach/cppx-core-language/docs/README.md

   unsigned long long                  64                  64                  64
 ~~~

 The standard library has nothing like `Int_<n>` and `Unsigned_int_<n>` to go from bit width to type, and also the standard library lacks a portable way to get a readable name of a type, like `type_name_of_`.
 I can’t think of a good simple way to do the latter directly, but without the Core Language Extensions library one could go from bit widths to types by defining the main code here as a macro.
 Then a bit width specified as macro argument could just be concatened with a prefix and suffix, forming e.g. `int8_t` and `uint8_t` (type names from the `<stdint.h>` header).
 So essentially, for the above program the library helps avoid coding the main stuff as a macro.
+It can be worth trying that in order to see if the library really saves work or provides more readable and clear client code.

 ---